Tim (The Replacements album)

 Tim is the fourth studio album by American alternative rock band The Replacements.
 It was released in September 1985 on Sire Records.
 It was their first major label release and also the last album made by the original line-up of the band: guitarist Bob Stinson was kicked out of the band towards the end of 1986.

 Like its predecessors, Tim achieved moderate mainstream commercial success despite critical acclaim.
 The album peaked at number 183 on the Billboard Top 200.
 It was placed 136th on Rolling Stone's 2003 list of the 500 greatest albums of all time, and 137 in a 2012 revised list.
 It ranked 4th in the Alternative Press list of the Top 99 albums of 1985–1995.
 Along with the band's previous album, Let It Be, Tim received five stars from AllMusic.
 In 2014, the staff of PopMatters included the album on their list of "12 Essential Alternative Rock Albums from the 1980s".

+Tim was produced by Tommy Erdelyi, best known as original Ramones drummer Tommy Ramone.

 Songs

 Stylistically, the album shows Paul Westerberg's diverse influences, including Alex Chilton's Big Star on "Hold My Life," Roy Orbison and Duane Eddy on "Swingin Party" and Nick Lowe on "Kiss Me on the Bus."
 The song "Can't Hardly Wait" was originally recorded for Tim, but was not included in the release.
 It appears later on Pleased to Meet Me with one of the original guitar parts changed to a horn part.

-The album also contains the song "Bastards of Young," which was given a now-infamous black-and-white video, consisting mostly of a single unbroken shot of a speaker.
+The album also contains the song "Bastards of Young," which was given a now-famous black-and-white video, consisting mostly of a single unbroken shot of a speaker.
 At the end of the song, the speaker is kicked in by the person who was listening to the song.
 Similar videos were also made for "Hold My Life" (in color), "Left of the Dial" (minus the speaker-bashing), and "Little Mascara" (also in color).

 "Left of the Dial" is a reference to college radio stations, which were usually on the left side of a radio dial.
-Nearly 40 years after the album's release, the song remains popular as a college radio anthem and was ranked 265 on Rolling Stone's 500 Greatest Songs of All Time in 2021; it was ranked 24th in Rolling Stone's 2023 list of "The 200 best songs of the 1980s".
+Over 40 years after the album's release, the song remains popular as a college radio anthem and was ranked 265 on Rolling Stone's 500 Greatest Songs of All Time in 2021; it was ranked 24th in Rolling Stone's 2023 list of "The 200 best songs of the 1980s".

 The band performed "Bastards of Young" and "Kiss Me on the Bus" on Saturday Night Live on January 18, 1986.
 It was the most television exposure the band had received up to that time, but the band's behavior on the show, including swearing during the broadcast, resulted in a lifetime ban from Saturday Night Live.
 However, Westerberg would later perform on the show as a solo artist.

 The song "Here Comes a Regular" was written about south Minneapolis bar CC Club, a frequent hangout for the band across the street from record store Oar Folkjokeopus, an important center for the Minneapolis music scene.